 FORGET WHAT YOU'VE SEEN ON TV.
-IT'S NOT POMS, IT'S SO MUCH MORE!
+IT'S NOT POM POMS, IT'S SO MUCH MORE!

-The sport of competitive cheerleading began in the 1980’s, predominately in the USA, where athletes would train their skills to stand a better chance of making their high school or college cheer team.
-As the sport grew and grew, gaining interest internationally as well as within the USA, more and more athletes and their families began to view competitive cheer as a sport in and of itself.
+The sport of competitive cheerleading began in the USA in the 1980’s, where athletes would train their skills to stand a better chance of making their high school or college cheer team.
+As the sport grew and grew, gaining interest internationally, more and more athletes and their families began to view competitive cheer as a sport in of itself.

-Unlike traditional female sports, cheer is a great combination of all things athletic – lifting (called stunting), jumping and tumbling, mixed with and all the things that girls love – music, performing, costumes and dance.
+Unlike traditional female sports, like gymnastics and dancing, cheer is a great combination of all things athletic – lifting (called stunting), jumping and tumbling (the floor skills you would see in gymnastics), mixed with all the things that girls love – music, performing, costumes and dance.
 These skills are combined into a 2.5 minute routine which is judged against other cheerleading teams, based on their level of difficulty, precision, creativity and entertainment value.

 For a preview of what cheerleading is like at QCE, click HERE